frxstrem/go-polyglot/README.md

 # go-polyglot

-`go-polyglot` is inspired by the [httpolyglot](https://github.com/mscdex/httpolyglot) Node.js module by
+`go-polyglot` is inspired by the [httpolyglot](https://github.com/mscdex/httpolyglot) Node.js module.

 The polyglot listener uses the first byte sent by the client to detect a TLS connection: if the first byte is `22`, then the connection is identified as TLS, otherwise it's identified as an unencrypted connection.